esa/pagmo2/doc/sphinx/install.rst

 ========= ============ ============ ========== ========== ================ ==========

-In general, we recommend the use of `conda <https://conda.io/docs/>`_: in addition to making the installation of pygmo easy, it also provides user-friendly access to a wealth of packages from the scientific python ecosystem.
+In general, we recommend the use of `conda <https://conda.io/docs/>`_: in addition to making the installation of pygmo easy, it also provides user-friendly access to a wealth of packages from the scientific Python ecosystem.
 Conda is a good default choice in Linux and OSX.

 In Windows, the situation is a bit more complicated.
 The first issue is that the compiler used by conda